-In addition, Clifton Gunderson LLP issued a management letter dated October 21, 2005, discussing other matters that were identified during the audit, which were not required to be included in the auditor's reports.
+In addition, Clifton Gunderson LLP issued a management letter dated October 31, 2006, discussing other matters involving internal control over financial reporting and its operation that were identified during the audit, but were not required to be included in the auditor's reports.

 In connection with the contract, we reviewed Clifton Gunderson LLP's reports and related documentation and inquired of its representatives.
 Our review, as differentiated from an audit in accordance with generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on FMS' Schedules or conclusions about the effectiveness of internal control or compliance with laws and regulations.
-Clifton Gunderson LLP is responsible for the attached auditor's reports dated October 21, 2005 and the conclusions expressed in the reports.
+Clifton Gunderson LLP is responsible for the attached auditor's reports dated October 31, 2006 and the conclusions expressed in the reports.
 However, our review disclosed no instances where Clifton Gunderson LLP did not comply, in all material respects, with generally accepted government auditing standards.

-Should you have any questions, please contact me at (202) 927-5400, or a member of your staff may contact Mike Fitzgerald, Director, Financial Audits at (202) 927-5789.
+Should you have any questions, please contact me at (202) 927-5789.